Flooding

 • Avoid areas subject to sudden flooding.

 • If you come upon a flowing stream where water is above your ankles, STOP!
-Turn around and go another way.
+Turn around.
+Don't drown.

 • Children should NEVER play around high water, storm drains, viaducts, or arroyos.